Niigata Prefecture, Japan

 The Echigo-Tsumari model is being exported abroad.
 In China, a large-scale art festival is being planned, inviting Fram Kitagawa as the director.

-From Korea, YATOO - Korean Nature Artists' Association will participate, bringing ten artists from eight countries.
-During the Triennale period, the Asia Art Forum and the Antarctic Biennale Symposium will be held.
-The Echigo-Tsumari Art Triennale is being a hub of global networking through art.
+From Korea, YATOO - Korean Nature Artists' Association brought ten artists from eight countries.
+During the Triennale period, the Asia Art Forum was held with participants from China, Hong Kong, Indonesia, Taiwan, Thailand, and Singapore; and the Antarctic Biennale Symposium took place with the participation of artists, philosopher, architect, and film director from Russia.
+The Echigo-Tsumari Art Triennale has become a hub of global networking through art.

 Echigo-Tsumari Art Triennale Executive Committee